 - Be able to demonstrate financial need

-- A copy of his or her Kenya Certificate of Primary Examination results
+- A copy of the Kenya Certificate of Primary Examination results

 - Attend an interview